Papua New Guinea - More PNG Facts

 Skull racks for both enemies and relatives make novel souvenirs and are nicely decorated.
-Musical instruments, mostly hand drums, are made from wood with a skin of snake, lizard or tree kangaroo stretched tightly over the mouth and glued to the rim with tree sap.
+Musical instruments, mostly hand drums, are made from wood with the skin of a snake, lizard or tree kangaroo stretched tightly over the mouth and glued to the rim with tree sap.

-Finally jewelry, body ornaments and accessories are made up of a number of components including pigs' teeth, shell, orchid stems, dogs' teeth, seed, snake spine, and pigs' tusks.
+Finally jewelry, body ornaments and accessories are made up of a number of components including pigs' teeth, shells, orchid stems, dogs' teeth, seeds, snake spines, and pigs' tusks.

 THE HIGHLANDS & THE SEPIK

-The Sepik region is an immense grassland reserve, surrounded by one of the world's greatest rivers which runs 1,126 km from its origins in the mountains to the sea.
+The Sepik region is an immense grassland reserve, surrounded by one of the world's greatest rivers which run 1,126 km from its origins in the mountains to the sea.

 The people along the river depend heavily on it for transportation, water and food.
-Their cultural links with the Sepik river are symbolised in many of their ancient and spiritual rituals, such as the manhood initiation.
+Their cultural links with the Sepik river are symbolized in many of their ancient and spiritual rituals, such as the manhood initiation.
 This requires painful carving of flesh on the backs of young men with razor blades.
-Patterns are that of a crocodile lying on the banks of the river.
+The patterns are that of a crocodile lying on the banks of the river.